sablier-labs/docs/docs/solana/03-fee.md

 | Withdraw from a stream | **$1** |
 | Claim an airdrop       | **$2** |

 These are Interface (and not program-level) fees.
-The Solana programs themselves don't charge any fees.
+The SolSab programs themselves don't charge any fees.

 ### Metaplex Fees